sepmein/mvai/README.md

 ###### Data Collection
 Using current entomological network
-*the current situation of the surveillance networ globally*
+*the current situation of the surveillance network globally*

 Mosquito surveillance network
 Collect mosquito